SofaDefrost/Python_3D_Toolbox_for_Realsense/README.md

 Thanks to this repository you should be able to:

+- Connect multiple realsense's cameras to one computer and process acquisitions.
 - Filter point cloud (density, threshold, radius, ...) thanks (or not) to users interface.
 - Process point cloud (resize, center on image, color, ...).
 - Cut point cloud by selecting a zone with an interface.